-Information about the Office's DAIP and a video on providing services to people with disability, Make a Difference produced by the (then) Disability Services Commission, is included in induction training for all new staff.
-In 2017-18, disability awareness training was provided to all staff.
+Information about the Office's DAIP and a video on providing services to people with disability, You Can Make A Difference produced by the (then) Disability Services Commission, is included in induction training for all new staff.

 Outcome 5: People with disability have the same opportunities as other people to make complaints to the Office.